D48E/pi_temp/README.md

     (Logs are going to /home/pi/pi_temp/pi_temp.log)

-That's it - you're up and running.
+That's it!
+You're up and running.

 # Explore options: